The Essentials

 Medical tape, paper tape is gentler

-Silicone scar strips or sheets (when surgeon clears you)
+Silicone scar strips or sheets (when surgeon clears you) (these are fine and affordable)

 Thermometer.
 Fever is a red flag post-surgery.
 Monitor it.
 At the sign of anything going wrong, catch it early.